opencontainers/runc/man/runc-update.8.md

 other options are ignored.

 # OPTIONS
-   --resources value, -r value  path to the file containing the resources to update or '-' to read from the standard input --blkio-weight value         Specifies per cgroup weight, range is from 10 to 1000 (default: 0) --cpu-period value           CPU period to be used for hardcapping (in usecs).
+   --resources value, -r value                 path to the file containing the resources to update or '-' to read from the standard input
+   --blkio-weight value                        Specifies per cgroup weight --blkio-leaf-weight value                   Specifies tasks' weight in the given cgroup while competing with the cgroup's child cgroups, cfq scheduler only
+   --blkio-weight-device value                 Weight per cgroup per device, can override blkio-weight.
+Argument must be of the form "<MAJOR>:<MINOR> <WEIGHT> [LEAF_WEIGHT]"
+   --blkio-throttle-readbps-device value       IO read rate limit per cgroup per device, bytes per second.
+Argument must be of the form "<MAJOR>:<MINOR> <RATE>"
+   --blkio-throttle-writebps-device value      IO write rate limit per cgroup per divice, bytes per second.
+Argument must be of the form "<MAJOR>:<MINOR> <RATE>"
+   --blkio-throttle-readiops-device value      IO read rate limit per cgroup per device, IO per second.
+Argument must be of the form "<MAJOR>:<MINOR> <RATE>"
+   --blkio-throttle-writeiops-device value     IO write rate limit per cgroup per device, IO per second.
+Argument must be of the form "<MAJOR>:<MINOR> <RATE>"
+   --cpu-period value                          CPU period to be used for hardcapping (in usecs).
 0 to use system default --cpu-quota value                           CPU hardcap limit (in usecs).
 Allowed cpu time in a given period --cpu-share value                           CPU shares (relative weight vs. other containers) --cpuset-cpus value                         CPU(s) to use --cpuset-mems value                         Memory node(s) to use --kernel-memory value                       Kernel memory limit (in bytes) --kernel-memory-tcp value                   Kernel memory limit (in bytes) for tcp buffer --memory value                              Memory limit (in bytes) --memory-reservation value                  Memory reservation or soft_limit (in bytes) --memory-swap value                         Total memory usage (memory + swap); set '-1' to enable unlimited swap